 Other important issues central to counsellor training include experience of working with clients and supervision.
-In its guidelines for counsellor training The British Association for Counselling and Psychotherapy states that full training courses should include 'a substantial amount of supervised counselling practice with real clients' (BACP, 2009b).
-In-depth training courses, which are usually one-year full-time or two-to three-years part-time, would certainly include supervised placements for students.
-For shorter skills training courses experience in placement is not usually required, though some agencies, including Cruse and The Samaritans, have their own placement and supervision arrangements.
+The British Association for Counselling and Psychotherapy states that 'there is a general obligation for all counsellors, psychotherapists, supervisors and trainees to receive supervision/consultative support independently of any managerial relationships' (BACP, 2013).
+Students on BACP-accredited courses are required to have one hour of supervision for every eight hours of practice work with clients.
+In addition, there should be a minimum of one-and-a-half hours per month.
+This supervision for accredited course placements should take place at least fortnightly.
+For shorter skills-training courses, experience in placement is not usually required, though some specialist agencies have their own placement and supervision arrangements.

 The subject of supervised placement should be discussed with you prior to enrolling for the course, and the requirements for the course generally should have been clarified for you.
 There is an increasing emphasis on providing top-quality training courses, with more uniformity in content and design, so colleges and other course providers are motivated to seek out the best supervised practice for their students.
-Finding good-quality placements is not easy, however, and training staff are there to help you negotiate with agencies willing to provide suitable placements for learners.
+Finding good-quality placements is not easy, however, and training staff are there to help you negotiate with those agencies willing to provide suitable placements for learners.
 In order to facilitate this process, agencies are likely to receive general information about the course from your training establishment, including details about course structure and design.
-Agencies may also be asked to complete an 'expression of interest' form asking whether they are willing to help place students.
+Agencies may also be asked to complete an 'expression of interest' form, asking whether they are willing to help place students.
 Agencies willing to provide training opportunities for students also need clear guidelines about placement aims and objectives.
 This is because close liaison between the training establishment and the placement agency is central to a good experience for students.

 Well-organised and supervised placements constitute a core component in full counsellor training.
-They ensure that the client/student counsellor relationship is conducted as safely as possible, and that theory and practice are integrated in a paradigm suitable for client needs and welfare.
+They ensure that the client-student-counsellor relationship is conducted as safely as possible, and that theory and practice are integrated in a paradigm suitable for client needs and welfare.
 Student members of BACP can access a database of trainee placements.
 This information is located in the Members area of the website.

-Enlisting supervisors willing to work with students is another challenge facing many training establishments.
+Enlisting supervisors who are willing to work with students is another challenge facing many training establishments.
 A student in placement will need a mentor within the practice agency itself, as well as an external counselling supervisor working in conjunction with college staff.
-In addition, clear (and often substantial) documentation is needed to support and record the various elements integral to practice-based counsellor training.
-This documentation may include an agency/trainee counsellor contract, a supervision contract, a log book to record student/client hours, a record of mentor assessment of the student and written trainee/counsellor/individual client contracts.
-Obviously this documentation will vary somewhat from one training establishment to another, but the basic elements of contractual arrangements are similar on all generalist courses.
+In addition, clear (and often substantial) documentation is needed to support and record the various elements that are integral to practice-based counsellor training.
+This documentation may include an agency-trainee-counsellor contract, a supervision contract, a log book to record student-client hours, a record of mentor assessment of the student and written trainee-counsellor-individual client contracts.
+Obviously, this documentation will vary somewhat from one training establishment to another, but the basic elements of contractual arrangements are similar on all generalist courses.